Skip to content

 I believe that a child living life alongside his mother will experience the best preschool.
 If you want, toss some phonics and counting into your routine, but what matters more is that he knows her place and value in his home.

-Here is the school year plan for my youngest when she was four.
-It is very similar to what all her older siblings did, as well.
+Here was the school year plan for my youngest when she was four.
+It was very similar to what all her older siblings did, as well.

 If your preschooler has older siblings who could use some reading practice (and probably all of them can! reading aloud is a skill that takes practice!), then assigning the older sibling to read a chapter or picture book to the preschooler or toddler is a great way to cover two bases at once.

-I also bought Math-U-See Primer for her, but my plan is that she won’t start that until January.
-Until then, she’ll practice writing her numbers with Pam Barnhill’s free number sheets and tracing pages I make with StartWrite.
-She also has tracing pages with the alphabet, her name, and her siblings’ names made with StartWrite (we do the Italic hand).
+I also bought Math-U-See Primer for her, but my plan was that she wouldn't start that until January.
+Until then, she’d practice writing her numbers with Pam Barnhill’s free number sheets and tracing pages I made with StartWrite.
+She also had tracing pages with the alphabet, her name, and her siblings’ names made with StartWrite (we do the Italic hand).

 I fully subscribe to Charlotte Mason’s recommendation for those under 6: